MSreeGaneshNaik/Medireminder/README.md

 A premium dark-themed mobile app UI prototype for medicine reminders, built as a pair of companion apps — one for the **elder** and one for their **caretaker**.

-> ⚠️ This is a **UI/UX design prototype only.** No backend, no database, no real notifications.
-All interactions are simulated with vanilla JavaScript.

 ---